znxftw/Bitcoin-Analysis/README.md

 On comparison of relative ease of use as well as capability to handle larger sets of data, R seemed to be a more logical choice for creating an ML model in our case.

 ### (b) Splitting data into training and test sets
 As a response to the unbelivably steep climb in Bitcoin prices in 2017, the test set data was selected to be the past five months whereas the remaining was allocated as the test set.
-This was done to minimize the huge errors that all algorithms faced since it hadn't seen a linear increase as high as 2017 without extra training data.
+This was done to minimize the huge errors that all algorithms faced since it hadn't seen a linear increase as high as 2017 without extra training data. (since these parameters alone could not predict such a steep hike)

 A rough plot of how the test and training set were divided are shown below :
 ![Set Segregation](https://raw.githubusercontent.com/znxftw/Bitcoin-Analysis/master/output-graphs/segregation.png "Division of sets")

+### (c) Selecting the Machine Learning models to build